friedue/Notes/microarrays.md

 * `.CEL`: Expression Array feature intensity
 * `.CDF`: 	information relating probe pair sets to locations on the array

+## Packages

+* `oligo`
+	- supposed to replace `affy` for the more modern exon-based arrays
-* `oligo` for data import and preprocessing -- or better: `affy`? (nope, only oligo has the function for reading in HTA2.0 data)
+	- for data import and preprocessing
+	- uses `ExpressionSet`

+*  `affy`
+	- very comprehensive, but cannot read in HTA2.0 data
-* [affycoretools](https://github.com/Bioconductor-mirror/affycoretools/tree/master/R) has some functions to streamline array analysis, but they don't seem particularly fast
+	- [affycoretools](https://github.com/Bioconductor-mirror/affycoretools/tree/master/R) has some functions to streamline array analysis, but they don't seem particularly fast
+	- `arrayQualityMetrics` operates on `AffyBatch`
+* `xps`
+	- uses `ROOT` to speed up storage and retrieval

 ### Turning fluorescence signal into biological signal